JustinDPerkins/Aspera-TM/content/_index.md

 ### Welcome

-Welcome to the **AWS S3 Bucket Malware Scanning with Trend Micro** hands-on workshop.
+Welcome to the **ccelerating Secure Data Transfer with IBM Aspera and Trend Micro Cloud One** hands-on workshop.

 In this workshop users will integrate AWS S3 with IBM Apsera and Cloud One FIle Storage Security to secure your data migration journey.
 Participants will get hands-on experience in deploying, configuring, and transferring data using IBM Aspera.